shuki25/edscc-plug-in/README.md

 7. To get your API key, click on the EDSCC credentials link and you will be redirected to the ED:SCC website and be presented with the API key (you will need to log in first).
 8. Go back to EDMC and enter it in the settings.
+9. Start up Elite Dangerous and start flying!
+10. If you see authentication denied message on the bottom of EDMC window, quit back to the main menu and restart your game.
+This will fix the authentication errors.
-9. If EDSCC Post Status at the bottom says Success, then the data has been successfully sent to the EDSCC!
+11. If EDSCC Post Status at the bottom says Success, then the data has been successfully sent to the EDSCC!

 ## Need More Help or got Ideas?
-Any suggestions , bugs or help then please contact me on Discord as per above links.
+If you have any suggestions, bugs or need a help then please contact me on Discord as per above links.